symbol/symbol-docs/source/guides/migration/migrating-from-nem-to-symbol.rst

 **********

 Namespaces can still refer to mosaics using :ref:`AliasTransactions <mosaic-alias-transaction>`.
-A namespace owner can attach either of an account or a mosaic id to one of its' namespaces.
+A namespace owner can attach either of an account or a mosaic id to one of its namespaces.
 The namespace information endpoint will return the linked object in the alias field.

 Also, |codename| root namespaces have a ``duration`` field that is **expressed in a count of blocks** which means yearly renewal is not mandatory anymore.